ratwolfzero/hopalong_python/README.md

 #### Motivation

-- Representation of the attractor as a density map representing a probability density function (PDF)
+- Representation of the attractor as a density map that approximates a probability density function (PDF).
-- Calculation with a very high number of iterations at high processing speed and low memory requirements
+- Calculation with a very high number of iterations at high processing speed and low memory requirements.

 #### Core algorithm